 A compensation payment will be reduced if your friend or a family member has contributory negligence.
 In this case, they will be awarded a percentage contribution for the road accident if they have partial fault for the collision and the injuries.

-For example, if you were not wearing a seatbelt during a motor vehicle accident, you could have a 25% liability contribution.
+• For example, if you were not wearing a seatbelt during a motor vehicle accident, you could have a 25% liability contribution.

-When a friend or family member is prosecuted for drunk or drugged driving, they could be awarded a 50% negligence contribution, regardless of your awareness of their condition at the time.
+• When a friend or family member is prosecuted for drunk or drugged driving, they could be awarded a 50% negligence contribution, regardless of your awareness of their condition at the time.

-How Comprehensive Insurance Influences Liability with An Insurance Company
+How Comprehensive Insurance Affects an Insurance Claim

 When someone else crashes your car in Australia, it’s crucial to understand how your car insurance policy affects liability.
 Often, comprehensive insurance covers vehicle damage, but various factors determine if coverage applies, such as: